google/tensorflow-recorder/README.md

-# TFRecord Utilities (TFRUtil)
+# TFRecorder

-TFRUtil makes it easy to create TFRecords from images and labels in Pandas DataFrames or CSV files.
+TFRecorder makes it easy to create TFRecords from images and labels in Pandas DataFrames or CSV files.
-Today, TFRUtil supports data stored in 'image csv format' similar to GCP AutoML Vision.
+Today, TFRecorder supports data stored in 'image csv format' similar to GCP AutoML Vision.
-In the future TFRUtil will support converting any Pandas DataFrame or CSV file into TFRecords.
+In the future TFRecorder will support converting any Pandas DataFrame or CSV file into TFRecords.

 ## Installation